-Fire and rescue services must have policies and procedures for assessing risk to personnel on the incident ground.
+Have policies and procedures for assessing risk to personnel on the incident ground.
 These should outline how the risk assessment should be carried out, by whom and the method of recording significant findings.

-Fire and rescue services should have procedures for deciding and implementing tactical modes following a risk assessment.
+• Have procedures for deciding and implementing tactical modes following a risk assessment.